bcgsc/link_str/irr/README.md

  	- `genome fasta` path of genome reference fasta - for extracting flanking sequences of target region to determine **IRR anchors**

  	Some important arguments:
- 	- `--report` report of final tallies
+ 	- `--report` report of final IRR tallies
- 	- `trf_out` output TRF file (from previous run on same input), TRF will not be run if provided
+ 	- `trf_out` TRF output (from previous run on same input), TRF will not be run if provided
  	- `--tech` "10x" (default) or "stlfr" or "tell_seq"
  	- `--debug` will not remove TRF output if this is used